exogen/node-fetch-har/README.md

 ## Examples

-See the [demo](./demo/pages/index.js) for an example of exposing a SSR HAR log from Next.js.
+See the [demo](./demo/pages/index.js) for an example of exposing an SSR HAR log from Next.js.

 Run the demo like so: